Pulsed Laser Cooling for Cavity-Optomechanical Resonators

+To achieve ground-state cooling in a time shorter than the mechanical oscillation, following eq.\,(\ref{twocav}), we require the beam-splitter prefactor $\Omega g_0 \gg \textrm{max}\left(\nu,\kappa\right)^2$, choosing the $t_i$'s to all be one order of magnitude smaller than $1/\textrm{max}\left(\nu,\kappa\right)$, to suppress higher-order BCH terms.
+Finally, note that when $G\ngg\nu$ one may do without the periods of dedicated free evolution, although pre-factors will be different.

-We will finally discuss the feasibility of our pulsed scheme for current optomechanical systems.
-To obtain a laser cooling rate $\Gamma$ beyond the limitation of continuous sideband-cooling, i.e. $\Gamma > \nu$, readily available experiments are sufficient: for an optomechanical Fabry-Perot cavity one can easily obtain $\nu=2\pi 10^6$ Hz, $m_{eff} = 5\times 10^{-11}$ kg and $\kappa=0.75\nu$~\cite{grobl09,Groblacher}, which yields $g_0=75$ Hz $\ll \nu$ and hence satisfies the linear regime of pulsed laser cooling (we have assumed a cavity length $l=10^{-2}$ m and an optical pump wavelength $\lambda=1064$ nm).
-Typical cooling rates that have been achieved thus far in this regime are on the order of $\Gamma ~ 10^{-1}\times\nu$ \cite{grobl09}.
-In contrast, by using optimal control we can design a 10-pulse cooling sequence of total duration $0.75\,\frac{2\pi}{\nu}$ and pulse energies of $\approx 40$ nJ per pulse to obtain a cooling rate $\Gamma=1.3\,\nu$.
-Since here each pulse lasts $0.075\mu s$, such pulse energies can by created directly from amplitude modulating an $0.5 W$ continuous laser beam.
-For an initial temperature of $T=1K$ and $\gamma_m\approx 300$Hz ($Q=2\times 10^4$) this sequence will already reach mechanical thermal occupancies on the order of $n_f\approx 0.1$.
+\PRLsection{Experimental feasibility} To obtain both a cooling rate $\Gamma$ (defined as the pre-factor of the cooling operator in the Hamiltonian) beyond the limitation of continuous sideband-cooling, i.e. $\Gamma > \nu$, and to reach ground-state cooling faster than the mechanical frequency, readily available experimental parameters are sufficient: for an optomechanical Fabry-Perot cavity one can easily obtain $\nu=2\pi 10^6$ Hz, $m_{eff} = 5\times 10^{-11}$ kg and $\kappa=0.75\nu$~\cite{grobl09,Groblacher}, which yields $g_0=75$ Hz $\ll \nu$ and hence satisfies the linear regime of pulsed laser cooling (assuming a cavity length $L=10^{-2}$ m and an optical pump wavelength $\lambda=1064$ nm).